Plain English Breakdown

 - feral cat

-- An unowned domestic cat living in a wild state and not socialized for human environments.
+- An unowned domestic cat living in the wild that is not used to being around people.

 Limits and Unknowns